 Automotive direct mail marketing, plus free ideas to re-open your repair business or dealership

-The coronavirus shutdown has been devastating to local businesses including auto dealership parts and service departments and local repair businesses.
+Automotive direct mail marketing is one way to combat the coronavirus shutdown, which has been devastating to local businesses.
+Types of businesses impacted include auto dealership parts and service departments and local repair businesses.
 Here we give you tips including how to use automotive direct mail marketing as well as some free marketing tips to get your customers back into your shop.

 Automotive direct mail marketing to reach car owners

 Automotive direct mail marketing is an effective way to send your message directly to owners of cars and trucks in your service area.
 Plus, during the coronavirus shutdown, postal mail volume is down so anything you mail will stand out even more.
 People aren’t paying less attention to postal mail sent to their home!
 If anything they’re paying more attention to automotive mail.

 But, we understand.
 Getting an automotive mail list can be intimidating if you haven’t done it before.
 (And here’s a link for a fast quote on an automotive mailing list.)

 First, know that you can reach owners of specific vehicles, selected by year/make/model, at their home address.
 Also, you have the option to reach these car and truck owners by geographic selection.
 This includes county, ZIP code, city, or even a radius around your repair shop or automobile dealership.

 For example, let’s say your repair shop is located at 123 Main Street and you draw customers from a 10 mile radius.
 Specify an automotive mail list in a 10-mile radius around your shop’s location.